 What's the difference between Florida Grasshopper Sparrows and other Grasshopper Sparrows?
 Click here for an interesting article on this oft-asked question.

 The Avon Park Bombing Range sub-population dropped from about 130 singing males in 1999 to only 10 in 2004.
-In recent years only a few singing males and handful of successful nests have been detected.
+In recent years only a few singing males and a handful of successful nests have been detected.
 In a similar fashion, the counts of singing males at Kissimmee Prairie Preserve State Park declined from 150 a decade ago to only a few found on the entire 50,000-acre property.
-And at Three Lakes Wildlife Management Area where as many as 140 singing males have been counted, recent counts have been fairly stable at about 60 singing males, but still seem to be sliding downward.The populations at Three Lakes Wildlife Management Area and Kissimmee Prairie Preserve State Park now have fewer birds than were recorded at Avon Park prior to its rapid population rash.
+And at Three Lakes Wildlife Management Area, where as many as 140 singing males were counted in 2008, recent counts have been as low as the mid 30s, and sliding downward.
+Another subpopulation has been found on a private ranch and that landowner has graciously allowed researchers to study those birds, but even with them, in 2019, the total population may have been less than 100 birds.
 At these population levels, genetic problems become a major concern.

 Hope on Public Lands

 Encouraging reports of at least two other subpopulations of Florida Grasshopper Sparrows on private lands give additional hope or the future of this rare Florida endemic.
-Numbers of birds or population trends on these sites are unknown but the new Everglades Headwaters National Wildlife Refuge and Conservation Area has the opportunity to secure these properties through full-fee acquisition or conservation easements.
+The numbers of birds or population trends on these sites are unknown but the new Everglades Headwaters National Wildlife Refuge and Conservation Area has the opportunity to secure these properties through full-fee acquisition or conservation easements.